 Back then, we called this fancy dress; nowadays, it’s called cosplay.
 The characters may have progressed from nursery rhyme to blockbuster movie, but the principle remains the same: pick a character, create a costume, and have fun pretending to be someone else for a few hours.

 The Calgary Expo events I attended at the Stampede Showgrounds between 2015-2017 allowed me to photograph and interview a cast of actors playing in a variety of roles found in feature-length movies, television series, video games, anime shows, and comic books.
 I was curious to see how their creativity could be conveyed at these multi-planetary, family-friendly events through their hand-made costumes, makeup, and acting performances.
 I was impressed by their proficiency in shaping and painting Worbla (a thermoplastic material) and twisting PVC piping to make space-like weapons and armour from ancient lands.
 I was struck by the piercing, mythical eyes of a Medusa; the off-world looks of a Titan and the enormous fun and energy being generated by a whole family getting together and playing out a group of manga characters.

 All Dressed Up: Portraits of Cosplayers explores the character within characters; stories from people performing their own versions of other people they have a passion for.

-You can view (virtual flip page) and/or purchase a print copy or Instant PDF version (viewable on any device) of All Dressed Up: Portraits of Cosplayers via this link.
+You can see and purchase a copy of All Dressed Up: Portraits of Cosplayers from Betula Books.

-Copies are also available for purchase at The Camera Store, Calgary.
+Copies are also available at The Camera Store, Calgary.